shankaritchapurapu/helidon/splat/README.md

 ## Overview

-This module provides support for OCI SplatMtlsFilter integration as a requirement for setting up mTLS between Splat and the Helidon application.
+This module provides support for SPLAT mTLS validation in Helidon generated `@RestServer.Endpoint` handlers by wiring the upstream SPLAT JAX-RS filter into a SPLAT-owned HTTP entry-point interceptor.

 For more details, please check [Splat](../docs/splat.md) under [Helidon-OCI Native Services Integration Guide](../docs/README.md).

+For a concrete application wiring example, see [examples/splat](../examples/splat/README.md).